martinschaible/guide-uptime-kuma-monitoring/README.md

 :collision: Unfortunately, this has an inexplicable drawback: A monitor of type **Group** is treated as a normal monitor.<br>
 :collision: If one monitor in a group goes into alarm mode, the parent group also goes into alarm mode.

-:point_right: You probably already have **Notifications** set up that have *Default enabled* and *Apply on all existing monitors* enabled.
-We disable *notifications* in every group.<br>
+You probably already have **Notifications** set up that have *Default enabled* and *Apply on all existing monitors* enabled.<br>
+:white_check_mark:We disable *notifications* in every group.<br>
-:point_right: You can leave all other values ​​in the group as they are.
+:white_check_mark: You can leave all other values ​​in the group as they are.
 At first, I thought these values ​​would be inherited by new objects.
 Unfortunately, that's not the case.

 ## Ping
 First, we'll add a simple **ping** to each server.
 This is the simplest way to tell if a device is alive.